-The light distribution of the halogen and full-LED headlights allows the specific "tourist light" values to be met without the need for stickers or changes in the settings.
+The light distribution of the headlights allows the specific "tourist light" values to be met without the need for stickers or changes being made to the settings.

 "Tourist light" is only allowed temporarily.
 If you are planning a long stay in a country that drives on the other side, you should take the vehicle to an Authorised Technical Service to change the headlights.